Shanwei: Recent history

+Chinese Coast Guardsman Wang Xiaolong, the only line of duty death of the China Coast Guard, served in the Shanwei Coast Guard Bureau and was killed off the coast of Shanwei.

 Administration

 The prefecture-level city of Shanwei administers 4 county-level divisions, including 1 district, 1 county-level city and 2 counties.

 These are further divided into 53 township-level divisions, including 40 towns, 10 townships and 3 subdistricts.

 Geography and climate

 Shanwei has a monsoon-influenced humid subtropical climate (Köppen Cwa), with short, mild to warm winters, and long, hot, humid summers.
 Winter begins sunny and dry but becomes progressively wetter and cloudier.
 Spring is generally overcast, while summer brings the heaviest rains of the year though is much sunnier; there are 10.3 days with 50 mm or more rainfall.
 Autumn is sunny and dry.
 The monthly 24-hour average temperature ranges from 15.2 °C in January to 28.3 °C in July, and the annual mean is 22.60 °C. The annual rainfall is around 1891 mm, about two-thirds of which occurs from May to August.
 With monthly percent possible sunshine ranging from 26% in March to 57% in October, the city receives 1,925 hours of bright sunshine annually.